siddhi-io/siddhi-io-email/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.proxyauth.user</td>
         <td style="vertical-align: top; word-wrap: break-word">If the server supports the PROXYAUTH extension, this property specifies the name of the user to act as.
-Authenticate to the server using the administrator's credentials.
-After authentication, the IMAP provider will issue the PROXYAUTH command with the user name specified in this property.</td>
+Authentication to log in to the server is carried out using the administrator's credentials.
+After authentication, the IMAP provider issues the 'PROXYAUTH' command with the user name specified in this property.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">Valid string value</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.localaddress</td>
-        <td style="vertical-align: top; word-wrap: break-word">Local address (host name) to bind to when creating the IMAP socket.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The local address (host name) to bind to when creating the IMAP socket.</td>
         <td style="vertical-align: top">Defaults to the address picked by the Socket class.</td>
         <td style="vertical-align: top">Valid string value</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.localport</td>
-        <td style="vertical-align: top; word-wrap: break-word">Local port number to bind to when creating the IMAP socket.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The local port number to bind to when creating the IMAP socket.</td>
         <td style="vertical-align: top">Defaults to the port number picked by the Socket class.</td>
         <td style="vertical-align: top">Valid String value</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.sasl.enable</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set to true, attempt to use the javax.security.sasl package to choose an authentication mechanism for login.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set to 'true', the system attempts to use the 'javax.security.sasl' package to choose an authentication mechanism for the login.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.sasl.mechanisms</td>
-        <td style="vertical-align: top; word-wrap: break-word">A space or comma separated list of SASL mechanism names to try to use.</td>
+        <td style="vertical-align: top; word-wrap: break-word">A list of SASL mechanism names that the system should to try to use.
+The names can be separated by spaces or commas.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">Valid string value</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.sasl.authorizationid</td>
         <td style="vertical-align: top; word-wrap: break-word">The authorization ID to use in the SASL authentication.</td>
-        <td style="vertical-align: top">If not set, the authentication ID (user name) is used.</td>
+        <td style="vertical-align: top">If this parameter is not set, the authentication ID (username) is used.</td>
         <td style="vertical-align: top">Valid string value</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.sasl.realm</td>
-        <td style="vertical-align: top; word-wrap: break-word">The realm to use with SASL authentication mechanisms that require a realm, such as DIGEST-MD5.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The realm to use with SASL authentication mechanisms that require a realm, such as 'DIGEST-MD5'.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">Valid string value</td>
     </tr>